bobhyun/TS-API/en/TS-API.en.md

 ## Real-time event monitoring `@0.3.0`

-### Server-Sent Events (SSE)
+### Web Sockets (RFC6455)
-Supports the ability to receive real-time event messsage using HTML5 Server-Sent Events (SSE) method.
+Supports the ability to receive real-time event messsage using HTML5 Web sockets (RFC6455) method.
 Once connection established the server and the client maintain the connection state, and when an event occurs, the server sends a message to the client.

 The step-by-step communication procedure is as follows:
 >1.
-Client connects to the server.
+Client connects to the server via Web Sockets.
 >2.
 If the authentication to the server succeeds, the subscriber ID is issued.
 >3.
 The client then remains connected and enters the message waiting state.
 >>* The server sends a ping message every 30 seconds to keep the connection even if there is no message to send.